18F/methods/pages/affinity-diagramming.md

 ---
 permalink: /affinity-diagramming/
 layout: default
-title: Affinity diagraming
+title: Affinity diagramming
-category: Discover
+category: decide
 ---

 ## What it is